Jahia/java-ts-bind/README.md

 * --index: generate index.d.ts that references other generated files
 * --emitReadOnly : if set, deactivates constructors and setter in the generated types
 * --excludeMethods : a list of regular expressions that will be used to exclude methods by name
-* --groupByDomain : if set, the generated types will be grouped by domain, if not set the output will instead be grouped by module name
+* --groupByModule : if set, the generated types will be grouped by module name, if not set the output will instead be grouped by domain
-* --useGettersAndSetters : if set, Typescript getters and setters will be used to group methods into setters and getters.
-If not set this mechanism is disabled and no intelligence will be performed to regroup getter and setter methods.
+* --gettersAndSettersOff : if false, Typescript getters and setters will be used to group methods into setters and getters.
+If true this mechanism is disabled and no intelligence will be performed to regroup getter and setter methods.
+* --methodWhitelist : a list of methods using regular expressions that if they match they will be the only methods retained in the generated types
+* --flattenTypes : if set the generated types will be flattened, which might that all the inherited methods will be included in the generated types and inheritance will be removed.
+This makes it possible to reduce the number of types for APIs
+* --forceParentJavadocs : if set it will always copy javadocs if they exist on parent types and don't exist locally.
+* --debugMatching: if set it will output some useful debug information about the black/white listing mechanism

 ## Limitations
 java-ts-bind does not necessarily generate *valid* TypeScript declarations.